facebookThe Ultimate Travel Hacks Guide To Save Money On Your Overseas Trips!

 Locking in a Good Exchange Rate

-If you are converting currency way before your trip, you could lock in a favourable exchange rate and have your dollar go even further.
+If you convert currency way before your trip, you could lock in a favourable exchange rate and have your dollar go even further.

 However, this method requires you to be knowledgeable about foreign currency exchange and general trends.
 If you know that the foreign currency you need is going to be stronger compared to the Singapore dollar in the future, it is a good idea to lock in the exchange rate now.